Alexa Pano: Amateur career

 Pano was the first three-time national finalist in the Drive, Chip and Putt competition.
 She is tied for most U.S. Kids Golf World Championships with five in 2011, 2012, 2013, 2015, and 2016.

 Pano was the youngest golfer to play a LPGA of Japan Tour event when she played the 2016 Yonex Ladies Open at the age of 11.
 At 13, Pano played in her first LPGA Tour event, the 2018 Thornberry Creek LPGA Classic.
 The same year, she represented the United States for a win in the Junior Ryder Cup.

 In 2019, she became the youngest player in the inaugural Augusta National Women's Amateur.
 She also qualified for the U.S. Women's Open, the youngest golfer that year.
 She played for the winning team in the 2019 Junior Solheim Cup.

 Professional career

 Pano turned professional in April 2022.
 She earned status on the Epson Tour by finishing T-10th at Stage II of the 2021 LPGA Qualifying Tournament.
 She earned her LPGA Tour card for 2023 via Q-School.

+On August 20, 2023, she won her first professional title, on her 19th birthday, at the ISPS Handa World Invitational at Galgorm Castle Golf Club (76-70-69-66=281, 8-under-par), in a three-hole playoff over Gabriella Cowley and Esther Henseleit.